Confidence is returning to Cyprus' housing market

 The transfer tax rate ranges from 3% to 8%, depending on the purchase price of the property.
 If the property is in joint names, the property value is halved, leading to lower transfer fees.

 Cypriot laws are pro-tenant

 Rent Control: The rental market can be divided into two broad categories: Houses controlled by the Rent Control Law (1983), and the free market.

 Foreigners are not covered by the provisions of the Rent Control Law, except the non-Citizen wife of a citizen of the Republic, and legal entities controlled by non-residents.

 Tenant Eviction: Eviction of tenants is relatively difficult, especially in the case of ‘statutory tenants’ protected by the Rent Control Law.
 It takes an average of 360 days to evict a tenant.

-Cyprus recorded a public budget surplus of 1.8% of GDP in 2017, a sharp improvement from a surplus of 0.3% of GDP in 2016 and deficits of 1.3% of GDP in 2015 and 9% of GDP in 2014, according to the Statistical Service of Cyprus.
+Cyprus recorded a public budget deficit of 4.8% of GDP in 2018, in sharp contrast to a surplus of 1.8% of GDP in 2017 and 0.3% of GDP in 2016, according to the Statistical Service of Cyprus.

 Gross public debt widened to 102.5% of GDP in 2018, from 95.8% of GDP in the previous year, according to Eurostat.
 However, gross debt is expected to fall gradually to 101% of GDP this year and to 94.3% of GDP in 2020, according to the International Monetary Fund (IMF).

 Inflation was -0.3% in July 2019, down from 2.3% in the same period last year, according to the Statistical Service of Cyprus.
 It was the second straight month of decline and the lowest level in 16 months.